xamarin/KimonoDesigner/KimonoCore.Windows/ReadMe.md

 <a name="Remarks"></a>
 ##Remarks

-Kimono Designer, KimonoCore and KimonoCore.Windows were created by Kevin Mullins for Microsoft, Inc.
+Kimono Designer and the KimonoCore libraries were created by Microsoft, Inc. and released under the MIT License.

 ### License